ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Or a signature may verify even though the information it is securing is now found unreliable but fine-grained revocation is too hard.

 Lastly, where data exchange underpins serious business decision-making it is important to hold the producers of those data to a higher standard of accountability.
-SCITT architecture provides mechanisms and structures for ensuring that the makers of authoritative statements can be held accountable and not hide or shred the evidence when it becomes inconvenient later.
+The SCITT architecture provides mechanisms and structures for ensuring that the makers of authoritative statements can be held accountable and not hide or shred the evidence when it becomes inconvenient later.

 The following use cases illustrate the scope of SCITT and elaborate on the generic problem statement above.